aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/storage/_index.md

 ```
 B.If we do not set GridJsWorkbook.CacheImp,

-GridJs will create and do save file within the **Config.FileCacheDirectory** , which is the default cache directory which we can set.
+GridJs will create and do save file within the **`Config.FileCacheDirectory`** , which is the default cache directory which we can set.

 ###  how to get the updated result file
 #### 1. a specified uid for file
-Make sure a specified map correspondence  between the file and the uid,
+Make sure a specified maping correspondence  between the file and the uid,

 you can always get the same uid for a specifed file name,not from random generation.